9 Best Places to Live in Cincinnati

 Indian Hill

-The Village of Indian Hill is one of the most affluent neighborhoods in Cincinnati.
+The Village of Indian Hill is one of the most upscale neighborhoods in Cincinnati.
 From its earliest days as a settlement, it has sought to preserve ample green spaces.
-Over 6,000 people call the suburb home, coming here for a tranquil escape from the hustle and bustle of city life.
+Over 6,000 people call the suburb home, coming here for the historic homes and the tranquil escape from the hustle and bustle of city life.

 Expect to see large executive homes with spacious backyards and an emphasis on privacy.
 The median list price of $2.2M in January 2023 was for 17 homes for sale.